AhmadAbuZeid1997/reading-notes/read-07.md

   - room[0]=[ room1= 240 , room2=15 ,room3=100]..

 * Brower object model contains objects that represent the current browser window or tab.
 It contains objects that model things like browser history and the device's screen.
-* Documentt object model  uses objects to create a representation of the current page.
+* Document object model  uses objects to create a representation of the current page.
 It creates a new object for each element (and each individual section of text) within the page.
-* Global javascript objects represent things that the JavaScript language needs to create a model of.
+* Global JavaScript objects represent things that the JavaScript language needs to create a model of.
 For example, there is an object that deals only with dates and times.